-The vehicle may have a Tow/Haul mode.

-The button is located on the instrument panel under the climate controls.
+Tow/Haul): If equipped with Tow/Haul mode, the button is on the center stack under the climate controls.

 Push the button to activate the system.
 Push it again to deactivate the system.
 You can use this feature to assist when towing or hauling a heavy load.